MannLabs/mini_proteindb/README.md

 # ProteinDB

-A small demo of how to use sqlite in python and BioPy to ready fasta files and put them in databases.
+A small demo of how to use sqlite in python and BioPy to read fasta files and put them in databases.

 Provides a ProteinDB class that can be populated with fasta files and queried by uniprot id and sequence.